RunestoneInteractive/RunestoneServer/pip2/source/Assignments/ps6.rst

 Then, run the Python program in your native Python interpreter.
 You should get an error.
 Take a screenshot of this and upload it to CTools.

-Make edits to this code so it will work, without an error, and then save it with a different name (``fixed_program.py``).
+Make edits to this code so it will work (the only output should be 136.3), without an error, and then save it with a different name (``fixed_program.py``).
 Now, run unix ``diff`` on these two files.
 Take a screenshot of the output, and upload it to CTools.

 Problem Set